Alumni Legacy Scholarship

 Awards a renewable scholarship for the difference between residential and non-residential tuition.
 An eligible student must be a U.S. citizen or permanent resident, a Canadian citizen or a landed immigrant or a Mexican citizen.
 Freshmen must have a grade point average of 3.4 (4.0 scale) and a ACT composite score of 24 or SAT combined score of 1090.

 Open to Detroit high school graduates who have demonstrated leadership and community service as well as financial need.
 Preference given to Wade McCree and Detroit Compact students.
 Requires letters of recommendation.
 One to three scholarships are awarded annually.
 This is a one time award.

 Center for the Education of Women Scholarships (among all three U-M campuses) Awards approximately 40 scholarships each year to qualified students who have had at least a 48-month interruption in their education and are now enrolled in a degree program.

-The Athletic Department awards renewable and non-renewable scholarships to athletes in basketball (women and men), volleyball (women), soccer(men's), softball (men's), and lacrosse (men's).
+The Athletic Department awards renewable and non-renewable scholarships to male and female student athletes.
 Eligible candidates are contacted by a University representative.
 Information on selection criteria can be obtained through the Athletic Department at 313-593-5540.